Michael18811380328/Michael18811380328.github.io/_posts/2019-04-07-install-ruby.md

 [ruby-]2.6[.0]
 ruby-head

+# use RVM to install Ruby (version 2.3 upper)
-# 使用 RVM 安装Ruby(教训：实际需要安装高级版本，2.3以上版本) MAC直接使用 brew 安装 Ruby 也可以
+# you can also use brew install Ruby in Mac
-daniels-mbp:~ seafile$ rvm install 2.0.0
+rvm install 2.0.0

 Searching for binary rubies, this might take some time.
 Checking requirements for osx.